 Students working towards a Virginia Standard Diploma are require to participation in virtual coursework.
-PHILLIPS~Annandale and PHILLIPS Building Futures~ Fairfax uses APEX Learning which is approved by the Virginia Department of Education as an online course provider.
+PHILLIPS~Annandale and PHILLIPS Building Futures~ Fairfax uses Apex Learning which is approved by the Virginia Department of Education as an online course provider.
 Course work is overseen by the teacher of record at PHILLIPS.

-Additionally, PHILLIPS offers the ACT, National Career Readiness Certificate.
-This is an online assessment in the foundational work skills needed for success in jobs across industries and occupations.
-This also satisfies the Virginia Standard Diploma requirements to earn a Career and Technical Education credentials.
+Additionally, PHILLIPS offers the ACT National Career Readiness Certificate.
+This is an online assessment of foundational work skills needed for success in jobs across industries and occupations.
+This also satisfies the Virginia Standard Diploma requirement of earning a Career and Technical Education credentials.